Application Rationalization Definition

 How to cash the benefits of Application Rationalization?

 Standardization.
-If you have different software applications products built in different technologies, from different vendors and they communicate not as they should, one could consider basing your application landscape on fewer different technologies, products and vendors.
+Suppose you have different software application products built with various technologies from different vendors that do not communicate as they should.
+In that case, you may consider basing your application landscape on fewer technologies, products, and vendors.

 Migration.
 Changing an application platform from one to the other is not done overnight.
 You have to plan it: a migration scenario.
-One of the hard parts is how to prevent new versions of software applications from being purchased by your company whilst you want to phase them out.
+One of the challenges is how to prevent new versions of software applications from being purchased by your company, while you want to phase them out.

 Integration.
-Suppose you have different software applications for the sales department and one module does not have data or functionality that is available in other modules, maybe instead of buying a new module, you can have the applications communicate via an interface, so you do not have to buy a whole new application.
+Suppose you have different software applications for the sales department, and one module lacks data or functionality available in other modules.
+Instead of buying a new module, you can have the applications communicate via an interface, eliminating the need to purchase a whole new application.

 Deduplication.
-Suppose you have five sales applications because you have a past of mergers in your company, why not switch over to one of those sales applications with some add-on?
+Suppose you have five sales applications because your company has a history of mergers.
+Why not switch to one of those sales applications with an add-on?

 Vendor Lock-in.
-If you want to prevent a vendor lock-in always standardize open standards and do not build software yourself or together with vendors!
+To prevent vendor lock-in, always standardize on open standards and refrain from building software in-house or with vendors.

 Application Rationalization Strategies